-There is also scope to include time where the students are able to work on their own research programs; either during the 9 day module, or in place of the other add on modules.
-Students are able to use this as their individual research component and are able to create group projects.
+There is also scope to include time where the students are able to work on their own research programs; either during the 10 day module, or in place of the other add on modules.
+A level students are able to use this as their individual research component and Schools are able to create group projects.